Apply to Emergence

 Emergence Program applications are now being accepted.

-- May 1 deadline for admittance to the winter cohort | Start of Online Orientation: December | 1st In-residence: March, Monterey CA
+• May 1 deadline for admittance to the winter cohort | Start of Online Orientation: December | 1st In-residence: March, Monterey CA

-- December 1 deadline for admittance to the summer cohort | Start of Online Orientation: July | 1st In-residence: September, Monterey CA
+• December 1 deadline for admittance to the summer cohort | Start of Online Orientation: July | 1st In-residence: September, Monterey CA

 DHS Employees: Read this before starting an application.

-All DHS components require their employees to apply through their training and education department before submitting an official application on the CHDS website.
+All DHS components require their employees to apply through their training and education department.
+Individuals must complete both the DHS and CHDS applications electronically.
+Do not wait on a DHS nomination to complete the CHDS application.
 If you are a DHS employee, see the list of the points of contact for each component.

 Private Sector Applicants: Please note the following before starting an application.